oss/shrunk/doc/installation.rst

 Installing from Source
 ----------------------
-You can install shrunk from source, which provides the latest features but may be unstable and is not suitable for the production server.
+You can install Shrunk from source, which provides the latest features but may be unstable and is not suitable for the production server.
 Just clone the repository and use the Python installation command::

-    $ git clone git@github.com:oss/shrunk
+    $ git clone ssh://em-oss-phab@vault.phacility.com/diffusion/SRU/shrunk.git
     $ cd shrunk
-    $ python setup.py install
+    $ ./setup.py install